NVlabs/IPA/README.md

 `y_coor`: Y-coordinate in arbitrary units of partition instance on floorplan.  (default: 0.0) `inject` (modeling only): When True marks that message to/from this partition should not be annotated with latency or capacity during modeling.
 Useful for testbench partitions that don't have physical meaning.  (default: False)

+# Known Issues

+CONNECTIONS_FAST_SIM is currently not supported by IPA (will not compile).

+Newer versions of Connections bundled with Catapult are supported, but a compiler flag may need to be used.
+In particular, Connections multi clock support will not compile without the `-DCAP_CONNECTIONS_MULTI_CLK` compiler flag.
+The sample Makefile in cmod/interconnect/ProducerConsumer/ attempts to detect the Catapult version, and set the flag appropriately.
+IPA always uses the first registered clock (assumes one clock for the system).
+Multi clock support within IPA will come at a later time.

 # Contributors

 MatchLib originated as a project of [NVIDIA Research](https://research.nvidia.com).